jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 Hello, World!
 From ip-172-31-18-158.eu-west-1.compute.internal
 ```

 These error messages are coming from the load balancer, [indicating](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-troubleshooting.html#http-502-issues) that the underlying backend wasn't able to complete the request.
-This is happening because the load balancer hasn't had enough time to determine whether the instance is unhealthy or not - as dictated from our health check policy (2 failed checks with 6 seconds between them).
+This is happening because the load balancer hasn't had enough time to determine whether the instance is unhealthy or not - as dictated from our health check policy (2 failed checks with 6 seconds between them) - and so still forwards traffic to it.

-While we are the only users hitting this, had this been a production box hit by 100,000s of users, each one of them would experience an issue with your application.
+While we are the only users hitting this, had this been a production box hit by 1,000s of users, each one of them would experience an issue with your application.

 What we need is a means of removing the node from the load balancer rotation so that we can safely perform maintenance on it.

 ## Removing instances from load balancer rotation

 Load balancer target groups have an API endpoint that allow you to drain connections from backends - where the load balancer stops any _new_ requests being forwarded to that backend, and allows existing requests to complete.
-This API endpoint can be hit from Systems Manager Automation Documents to allow backends to be removed before a maintenance step, and added back in afterward.
+This can be done via - you guessed it - Automation Documents!

 ### Graceful load balancer document